elisathRS/DataDashboard/DataDashboard/README.md

 ## Notes

-Some challenges that I encountered while building the app were to show the image of the each phase Moon and implement the slider.
+Some challenges that I encountered while building the app were to show the image of the each phase Moon, implement the slider and the Graphs.

 ## License